primkey7607/5W1H_Materials/SurveyLanguage/README.md

 We also asked participants whether they had used a data catalog recently (within the past year) and showed them a list of catalogs.
 If participants chose "Google's Data Catalog" and were then assigned the GoogleDataCatalog block, we excluded them from our analysis.
 Similarly, if participants chose "LinkedIn's Datahub" and were then assigned the datahubModel block, we excluded them form our analysis as well, to avoid familiarity effects.

-We then displayed our list of questions from Table 1 of our paper and asked users to rate their familiarity with each of these questions.
+We then displayed our list of questions from Table I of our paper and asked users to rate their familiarity with each of these questions.
 If a participant responded "I do not understand this question" to any question, they were not shown that question when assigned one of the blocks with the mental models.
 As a result, participants were only shown questions for which they had a minimum level of familiarity.

 ## Mental Model Blocks (7-end)